European Australians: British and Irish settlers

 Other British settlements followed, at various points around the continent, most of them unsuccessful.
 In 1824, a penal colony was established near the mouth of the Brisbane River (the basis of the later colony of Queensland).
 In 1826, a British military camp was established in Western Australia at King George Sound, to discourage French colonisation.
 (The camp formed the basis of the later town of Albany.)
 In 1829, the Swan River Colony and its capital of Perth were founded on the west coast proper and also assumed control of King George Sound.
 Initially a free colony, Western Australia later accepted British convicts, because of an acute labour shortage.

 The British Colonial Office in 1835 issued the Proclamation of Governor Bourke, implementing the legal doctrine of terra nullius upon which British settlement was based, reinforcing the notion that the land belonged to no one prior to the British Crown taking possession of it and quashing earlier treaties with Aboriginal peoples, such as that signed by John Batman.
 Its publication meant that from then, all people found occupying land without the authority of the government would be considered illegal trespassers.

 Separate colonies were created from parts of New South Wales: South Australia in 1836, New Zealand in 1840, Victoria in 1851, and Queensland in 1859.
 The Northern Territory was founded in 1863 as part of South Australia.
 The transportation of convicts to Australia was phased out between 1840 and 1868.

 The European population grew from 0.3 percent of the population of the continent at 1800 to 58.6 percent at 1850.

 In 1868, the population of European Australians was 1,539,552.

 Massive areas of land were cleared for agriculture and various other purposes, in addition to the obvious impacts this early clearing of land had on the ecology of particular regions, it severely affected indigenous Australians, by reducing the resources they relied on for food, shelter and other essentials.
 This progressively forced them into smaller areas and reduced their numbers as the majority died of newly introduced diseases and lack of resources.
 Indigenous resistance against the settlers was widespread, and prolonged fighting between 1788 and the 1930s led to the deaths of at least 20,000 Indigenous people and between 2,000 and 2,500 Europeans.

 Irish formed about 25 per cent of the European Australian population in the nineteenth century.
 Germans formed the largest non-British community for most of the 19th century.

-In 1971 nine out of the top ten birthplace groups were from European countries and accounted for 77.2% of all people born overseas.
+In 1971, nine out of the top ten birthplace groups were from European countries and accounted for 77.2% of all people born overseas.

 People from the United Kingdom still form the largest group.
 However, their number as a proportion of the total overseas-born population has declined, falling from 40.6% (1,046,356) in 1971 to 17.7% (1,078,064) in 2016.

+Europeans committed genocide against the Aboriginals and killed off the indigenous population.
+20,000 Australian Aboriginals died in violent conflicts due to British colonists.